Coach Developers and Performance Analysts

 By exploring the concepts of framing and learning loops within the Value Creation Framework we are privileged to help facilitate the ongoing professional development and practice of a wide range of coaches and Coach Developers across the UK.

-More recently, we have also turned our attention to how the objective data and information gained from performance analysis is perceived and used by coaches, athletes, and member of the wider support team.
-This work has explored the importance of relationships, trust, micro-politics, and power in delivering an effective performance analysis provision that enhances learning and decision-making.
-By connecting these two broad themes, we have helped strengthen the awareness of performance analysis and lead to strategic changes at both national and international level.
+Over the last five years, our research has fallen into these three areas with the knowledge gained, regarding the key technical and tactical determinants of success, having directly impacted on how teams prepare strategically for competition on the world stage.
+This includes how analysts use the best software to ensure accurate and meaningful feedback is provided.
+More recently, we have turned our attention to how the objective data and information gained from performance analysis is perceived and used by coaches, athletes, and member of the wider support team.
+This work has also explored the importance of relationships, trust, micro-politics, and power in delivering an effective performance analysis provision that enhances learning and decision-making.
+By connecting these themes back to the role and function of the analyst, we have helped and will continue to help strengthen the awareness of performance analysis, continual leading to strategic changes at both national and international level.

 Key Publications

-Professional learning journeys of coaches and Coach Developers
+Professional learning of coaches and Coach Developers

 Members